Flock: A Low-Cost Streaming Query Engine on FaaS Platforms: Background

-Any kind of data is produced as a stream of events, and it's most valuable at its time of arrival.
-Continuous queries are evaluated continuously as data streams continue to arrive, always reflecting the stream data seen so far.
-Since data streams are potentially unbounded in size, evaluating the query over different temporal windows of recent data from the streams is a common pattern.
-For example, in a tumbling window, events are grouped in a single window based on time or count.
-A event belongs to only one window.
-In a sliding window, events are grouped within a window that slides across the data stream according to a specified interval.
-Sliding windows can contain overlapping data; an event can belong to more than one sliding window.
+Stream processing workloads involve continuous data arrivals from diverse sources, necessitating incremental processing.
+The processing function is unaware of the data stream's start or end points.
+Consequently, temporal windows~\cite{window_functions} are commonly employed to process this type of data. \flock natively supports tumbling, sliding, and session window functions, enabling users to launch complex stream processing jobs with minimal effort.
+The initial query stage comprises data source functions that continuously fetch messages from the stream until a complete batch is obtained or the time window expires.

-Let's illustrate the semantics of queries in \flock by the following example.
-Consider a hypothetical online auction system containing two tables:
+To illustrate the semantics of queries in Flock, consider the following example of a hypothetical online auction system with two tables:

 The \texttt{Auction} table contains all items under auction, and the \texttt{Bid} table contains bids for items under auction.
-At some point the user executes a continuous query to determine the average winning bid price for all auctions in each category across a series of fixed-sized, non-overlapping, 10-second contiguous time periods\footnote{We are assuming here that the auctions are very short-lived (with expiry time less than 10s) and that each auction starts and ends in a single window.}.
-In Flock, this query is expressed with the following DML:
+At some point, the user executes a continuous query to determine the average winning bid price for all auctions in each category across a series of fixed-sized, non-overlapping, 10-second contiguous time periods\footnote{We assume that the auctions are very short-lived (with expiry times less than 10 seconds) and that each auction starts and ends within a single window.}.
+In Flock, this query is expressed using the following DML:

-When the user submits this query, it is continuously and transparently executed in a microbatch mode on the cloud functions.
+When the user submits this query, Flock continuously and transparently executes it in a microbatch mode on the cloud functions.